nikordaris/nikordaris.github.io/_posts/2020-07-23-graphql-design.md

 [GraphQL](https://graphql.org/learn/) enables us to _explicitly_ describe our API to remove ambiguity from how our systems communicate.
 However, without a standard way of designing our API we can still find ourselves with an _explicitly unclear_ API.

-With RESTful APIs the convention is to treat paths like resources with each pathname taking you deeper into a more specific resource of your data.
+With RESTful APIs, the convention is to treat paths like resources with each pathname taking you deeper into a more specific resource of your data.
 It also has documentation around how HTTP verbs interact with resources.
-GraphQL doesn't have these long accepted conventions to help guide us as to how we should design our Schema.
-This means each team must explicitly define their own.
-The following are some strategies to help keep you out of trouble when designing your schema.
+GraphQL doesn't have these long accepted conventions to help guide our Schema design.
+This means each team must explicitly define their own conventions.
+These are some of the design strategies that I've found the most helpful.

 # Versioning